MicrosoftDocs/security/operations/ingest-data-sources.md

     The following table lists the free data sources you can enable in Microsoft Sentinel:

+    >[!TIP]
+    >For more information on the most up-to-date Sentinel pricing, see [Microsoft Sentinel Pricing](https://azure.microsoft.com/pricing/details/microsoft-sentinel/).

     | **Microsoft Sentinel data connector** | **Free data type**                      |
     |---------------------------------------|-----------------------------------------|
     | Azure Activity Logs                   | AzureActivity                           |